flipperdevices/flipperzero-firmware/documentation/ExpansionModules.md

 ## Terms and definitions

 - Expansion module: A third-party hardware unit meant for use with Flipper Zero by connecting it to its GPIO header.
-- Expansion module protocol: A serial-based, byte-oriented, synchronous, full-duplex communication protocol described in this document.
+- Expansion module protocol: A serial-based, byte-oriented, synchronous communication protocol described in this document.
 - Host: Hardware unit tasked with serving requests.
-Used interchangeably with Flipper, Flipper Zero, Server etc. throughout this document.
+Used interchangeably with Flipper, Server, Host etc. throughout this document.
 - Device: Used interchangeably with Expansion module, Module, Client, etc.
 - RPC: Remote Procedure Call, a protobuf-based communication protocol widely used by Flipper Zero companion applications.
 - Timeout interval: Period of inactivity to be treated as a loss of connection, also denoted as Tto.
 Equals to 250 ms.
+- Baud rate switch dead time: Period of time after baud rate change during which no communication is allowed, also denoted Tdt.
+Equals to 25 ms.

 ## Features